giovanne123/EB3A_Bluetti_ESP32_HA/README.md

 - Send Connected Status to MQTT for using in HA
 - More functions for EB3A possible (LED, ECO_MODE, ...) !But lot's "Quick&Dirty"!
-- No auto Reboot ESP32 if Bluetooth is not connected, because EB3A switch Bluetooth off after ~1h (when nothing is active) Therefore is the Servo to switch on again and also power consumption can be optimized when Bluetooth is not all the time on on EB3A
+- No auto Reboot ESP32 if Bluetooth is not connected, because EB3A switch Bluetooth off after ~1h (when nothing is active) Therefore is the Servo to switch on again and also power consumption can be optimized when Bluetooth is not all the time on on EB3A.
+  So the EB3A can be switched on/off on request and minimize power consumption of the little Bluetti ;-)
 - ...

 (- controlling will be done in HA by Automations, ...)